 - The prime focus of a compassionate leader is to influence, and not to dictate.

 - Compassionate leaders are passionate and dedicated to their work and their team.
 They genuinely love what they do and are equally committed to the people who work for them.

 - Compassionate leaders are always there to support and guide their team.
 Irrespective of how hard the situation may be, they proactively plunge in to help the team and share their part of the responsibility for each success or failure.

 How To Best Demonstrate Compassion As A Leader

 Emotions and mental well-being influence our productivity at work.
 No person who is undergoing depression or is in a vulnerable mental state can work with the same efficiency.
 By helping more compassionate leaders grow in the organization, we can directly foster advancement and help distressed employees to get back their efficacy.

-Although compassion is an innate human trait and each person differs in the way he chooses to show his kindness to others, here are some ideas for demonstrating compassion as a leader:
+Although compassion is an innate human trait and persons differ in the way they choose to show kindness to others, here are some ideas for demonstrating compassion as a leader: